Located 90 minutes Northeast of Calgary in the Canadian Badlands, Drumheller Alberta is largely regarded as the Dinosaur Capital of the World.

 The 10 Best Things To Do in Drumheller, Alberta

-Visit the Royal Tyrrell Museum
+#1 – Visit the Royal Tyrrell Museum

-If you’re looking to see some real dinosaur bones, including a fully reconstructed Tyrannosaurus Rex, this is the place go.
-Note though that this place can get super crowded during peak hours in the summer, so if you’re headed this way and want to avoid the rush, go right when it opens or about an hour and a half before closing.
+🔥 Hot Tip: The Royal Tyrrell Museum can get super crowded during peak hours in the summer, so if you’re headed this way and want to avoid the rush, go right when it opens or an hour and a half before closing.

-Go Inside the World’s Largest Dinosaur
+#2 – Climb the World’s Largest Dinosaur

 Also, the Dinosaur is right beside Centennial Park, so if you travel to Drumheller in the summertime with tots in tow, then a stop at the splash pad will help quell that intense summer heat.